 Select a link below for more information about the OLSC complaint process.

-The OLSC may refer a complaint for investigation or resolution to the Law Society of New South Wales or the New South Wales Bar Association.
+The OLSC may refer a complaint for investigation or resolution to the Councils of the Law Society of NSW or the NSW Bar Association.

-Your complaint is assessed by senior staff at the OLSC and preliminary inquiries made on whether it is a consumer matter or a complaint that raises issues of unsatisfactory professional conduct or professional misconduct.
+Your complaint is assessed by senior staff at the OLSC and an initial assessment is made as to whether it is a consumer matter or a complaint that raises issues of unsatisfactory professional conduct or professional misconduct.

 After an initial assessment has been made, an acknowledgment letter will be sent to you.
-Complaints may be referred to the Law Society of NSW or the NSW Bar Association if considered appropriate.
+Complaints may be referred to the Councils of the Law Society of NSW or the NSW Bar Assocaition if considered appropriate.
 In either case, a copy of your complaint is usually sent to the solicitor or barrister for their response to the issues raised in your complaint.

 If your complaint is treated as a consumer matter, an OLSC staff member allocated to your complaint, in appropriate circumstances, will attempt to resolve your consumer matter through communication with you and negotiation with the lawyer.